sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982609 - Synergy Engineer.md

 695: 0x0E9F [0x01] GOTO 0x0EAB
 696: 0x0EA2 [0x03] Work_Zone[2] = ExtData[1]->WorkLocal[22]
 697: 0x0EA7 [0x1D] PRINT_EVENT_MESSAGE(message_id=13378*)
-    → "...But I'm afraid you'll need \u000C\u0000[/ever so slightly more/a bit more/more/a good deal more/considerably more] experience before you're ready to benefit from my training.\u007F1\u0000\u0007"
+    → "...But I'm afraid you'll need [/ever so slightly more/a bit more/more/a good deal more/considerably more] experience before you're ready to benefit from my training."
 698: 0x0EAA [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_0EAB:
 699: 0x0EAB [0x01] GOTO 0x12DE
 700: 0x0EAE [0x02] IF !(Work_Zone[0] == 6*) GOTO 0x1091
 701: 0x0EB6 [0x1D] PRINT_EVENT_MESSAGE(message_id=13391*)
-    → "Research into the composition of the cinder produced as a side effect of synergy just might lead to the next breakthrough in our field.\u0007Provide us with samples for analysis, and we will gladly reward your contributions.\u007F1\u0000\u0007"
+    → "Research into the composition of the cinder produced as a side effect of synergy just might lead to the next breakthrough in our field.
+Provide us with samples for analysis, and we will gladly reward your contributions."
 702: 0x0EB9 [0x23] WAIT_FOR_DIALOG_INTERACTION
 703: 0x0EBA [0x40] SET_BIT_WORK_RANGE(start_bit=0*, end_bit=3*, target=Work_Zone[1], source=6*)
 704: 0x0EC3 [0x43] SEND_EVENT_UPDATE: Send pending tag to server (packet 0x005B)